codingmonkeys/SubEthaEdit-Modes/Documentation/ModeUpdateNotes.md

 ℹ️ [SubEthaEdit 4 Mode Documentation][ExampleMode]

 ▶️ _Rename your mode bundle from name.bundle to name.seebundle._

+On the inside modes have changed quite a bit, so we changed the file-extension from `.mode` to `.seemode` so they don't get confused, and don't mess up with modes made for Panic's excellent Coda.

+The basic file layout inside the `.seemode` bundles however has stayed the same, so you can just rename the `.mode` bundles and then go on to update the contained files from there.

 ---
 #### <a name="SyntaxDefinition"></a>Changes in [`SyntaxDefinition.xml`][SyntaxDefinition_xml]